gardener/gardener/docs/proposals/20-ha-control-planes.md

 #### Ingress/Egress traffic analysis

 Majority of the cross zonal traffic is generated via the following communication lines:
-* Between Kube API Server and etcd members (ingress/egress)
+* Between Kube Apiserver and etcd members (ingress/egress)
 * Amongst etcd members (ingress/egress)

 Since both of these components are spread across zones, their contribution to the cross-zonal network cost is the largest.
 In this section the focus is only on these components and the cross-zonal traffic that gets generated.